 Austin BBQ spoils people from all over on a daily basis

 The Austin BBQ scene is a haven for those who crave perfectly smoked meats.
 Whether you’re a unicorn (born in Austin) or you recently moved here, there are places all over town where you can quiet your meatatarian urges.
 The Austin Marathon is entering its 28th year and we’ve witnessed firsthand the Austin BBQ explosion.
 We’ve done our best to visit as many Austin BBQ places as we can.
 After we arose from each meat-induced slumber we jotted down some notes about our favorites places.
+Might be a while before we recover from this BBQ frenzy.
+Maybe the next time we have one will be at home, although our BBQ is slightly knackered.
+This is why I’ve been looking at getting a new Weber BBQ.
+I must admit I may have a small break first!
 Check out the five best spots (in no particular order) where we’ve consumed smoked meats.
 Try our recommendations after your next intense speed workout or long run.

 Valentina’s Tex Mex BBQ (short/medium wait in line)